History of HIV/AIDS: Historical details

 The HIV/AIDS epidemic of 1987 caused the death of nearly 60,000 people globally.
-Its history tells the timeline of how US public health policies are crucial to outlining and protecting all peoples equally.
-This did not come easily with the virus’s stereotypes and the fear it brought to people who did not understand how it really worked.
+There was difficulty in protecting different groups due to public misunderstanding.
 When the epidemic began gaining more attention and effect within the communities of the United States, it mostly affected gay, white males and then came the common misconception: “gay syndrome” or “gay plague”.
-This came as one of the first indications of fear among many people and how easily misconceptions and misinformation could be spread.
-The numbers clearly show just how impacted LGBTQ+ communities were with today, every 1 in 6 gay and bisexual men are diagnosed with the disease sometime within their lifetime.
 There exists no substantial government legislation to completely deny explicit discrimination on the basis of sexual orientation, gender identity, etc.

 Various studies and media in current times can show how medical advancements had made headway in controlling the spread within not just the body and immune system, also among communities.
 The “HIV/AIDS epidemic is settling into spatially and socially isolated groups and possibly becoming endemic within them”.
 This explains how divided people became with the growing fear of the unknown with the virus at this certain point.
 What came out of this claim is a realization that there is heavier meaning behind a choice of words and what they can relay to groups of people.
 Why this is important comes from how multi-dimensional the disease’s impact is.
 The word “impact” itself has been a word very commonly seen in articles and studies on the HIV/AIDS virus/disease, but what it really means relates to how impact is not a cause and effect action, but the “reaction or response” it brings out.